First-Timer’s Guide to Berlin

 Continuing on my Euro road trip series, Jacek, Jessica, and I drove 2.5 hours from the coast of Poland to Berlin.
 We spent 3 days there, which brought us to the halfway mark of our itinerary.
-As soon as we arrived in Berlin, I received major NYC vibes from its evident diversity (relative to Poland) and liveliness.
-It felt natural for me to be there, so much so that I could even see myself living there and loving it.
+When we arrived in Berlin, I received major NYC vibes from its evident diversity (relative to Poland) and liveliness.
+It felt natural to be there, so much so that I could see myself living there and loving it.

 Here’s a first-timer’s guide to spending a few days in Berlin!